 THE PROBLEM AND OUR SOLUTION

 Indigenous peoples have the best record of success in protecting tropical forests.
-In the Amazon, deforestation rates in indigenous territories are less than 15% compared to a rate of 76% in territories not inhabited by indigenous people (Finer et al. 2021).
+In the Amazon, deforestation rates in indigenous territories are less than 15% compared to a rate of 76% in territories not inhabited by indigenous people.
 But precisely because some indigenous territories have avoided deforestation and are not considered to be under immediate threat (despite clear and accelerating pressures), they are unable to access climate finance through many programs as they are currently designed.

 Additionally, Indigenous and other forest communities face accelerating pressures as they protect their territories, including fires to clear forests for agriculture, logging, mining, land grabbing, and other illegal activities.
 They frequently experience violence or repression when they resist.
 These communities’ rights and their leadership in keeping their forests standing need to be globally recognized.